mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :pyobject: pair_AgAg

-This can then be wrapped in a :class:`atsim_potentials.Potential` object to create a list of pair potentials.
+This can then be wrapped in a :class:`atsim.potentials.Potential` object to create a list of pair potentials.

 .. literalinclude:: eam_tabulate_example1.py
   :lines: 25